Contested vs. Uncontested Divorce

 Divorce lawyer Edward S. Cooper, Esq. is proud to serve families from local Union County towns including Linden, Elizabeth, Westfield, Plainfield, Union, Scotch Plains, and all of Northern New Jersey.
 Attorney Cooper has extensive experience as a divorce and family law attorney, including spending time as a panelist on the Early Settlement Panel for family law mediation.
 Over nearly three decades of dedicated practice, our firm has built a reputation on providing honest, hardworking, and ethical legal services to our clients.

-To learn more about your options for contested or uncontested divorce, please call our Linden, NJ offices by dialing (908) 481-4625 or contact us online today for a free and confidential consultation with a member of our qualified legal team.
+To learn more about your options for a contested or uncontested divorce, please call our Linden, NJ offices by dialing (908) 481-4625 or contact us online today for a confidential consultation with a member of our qualified legal team.